odainmair/anagramgame/README.md

 Features Used in the Game:
 1. ViewModel & LiveData
-2. Read File from File Manager
+2. Read Text File from File Manager
 3. Push Notification
 4. RecycleView with multi type view holder
 5. Send Email